pedrokost/cell_tracking_msc_report/slides/PresentationText.md

 Hello everybody!

 My name is Pedro Kostelec and in this presentation I am going to present you the work I've been working on in the past 4 months.
-Throughout the project I have been supervised by professor Ben Glocker, and working in collaboration with Dr. Leo Carlin.
+Throughout the project I have been supervised by professor Ben Glocker, and working in collaboration with Dr. Leo Carlin, whos is a scientist in the National Heart and Lung institute

 Let me start by telling you a fictional story.